meitneshi/challenge-documentation/docs/challenge-types/metamorph.md

 }
 ```
 It will be the same logic, your `solution.py` will be called by our Python interpreter with the *input* value
-and you have to write the solution the stdout.
+and you have to write the solution the *stdout*.
 Then it will be compared with the user program.
 You can choose amoung these interpreters:

 |           |              |      |      |